-In the event that the Local Review Body decides to inspect the review site, in your opinion:
+In the event that the Local Review Body appointed to consider your application decides to inspect the site, in your opinion:

-- 1. Can the site be viewed entirely from public land? - 2 Is it possible for the site to be accessed safely, and without barriers to entry?
+Can the site be clearly seen from a road or public land?

+Is it possible for the site to be accessed safely and without barriers to entry?